hadubois/hadubois/README.md

 ### Status:

 I am currently doing the 42 common core in 42Paris.
-If you have any questions about my repositories, don't send me a mail.
+If you have any questions about my repositories, send me a mail.

 <!---
 hadubois/hadubois is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.